-While the RGMPs+ are only applicable to gold operations, we also apply their standards to our copper operations at other mines, including Lumwana in Zambia.
-Applying these standards helps to drive standardisation of our policies and standards and procedures reflects our unwavering commitment to responsible production and broadens and deepens our understanding of where the risk of adverse human rights impacts is most significant for mining companies.
+While the RGMPs+ are only applicable to gold operations, Barrick also applies their standards to our copper operations at other mines, including Lumwana in Zambia.
+Applying these standards helps to drive standardisation of Barrick's policies and standards and procedures reflects our unwavering commitment to responsible production and broadens and deepens our understanding of where the risk of adverse human rights impacts is most significant for mining companies.